peytoncordero/DRI25/data-ethics.md

 ####Example: Oral History Projects

-Your oral history project collects does the following, do you need a CUNY HRPP/IRB?
+Your oral history project does the following, do you need a CUNY HRPP/IRB?

 1. Open-ended interviews, that ONLY document a specific historical event or the experiences of individuals without intent to draw conclusions or	generalize findings.